Employing staff - in more detail

 It is important to get professional advice if you are thinking about dismissing your employee.

 A resignation means your employee letting you know that they want to finish working for you.
-There are many reasons why they may want to leave; for example, it could be because they have found another job that pays more or because they are moving away from the area or are retiring.
+There are many reasons why they may want to leave; for example, it could be because they have found another job or because they are moving away from the area or are retiring.

 If your employee tells you they want to resign, there are certain things that you should do, for example, ask that they put their resignation in writing.